leveluptuts/gQuery/docs/src/docs.md

 	plugins: [
 		gQueryCodegen({
 			// Required
+			// schema: 'http://localhost:3001/graphql' // this can also be a url to a graphql api
 			schema: './src/lib/graphql/schema.graphql', // path to schema, schema is required
 			output: './src/lib/graphql', // Where you want the general schema types to output
 			gPath: '$lib/config/g' // Path to g, created in step 1.